sourabhgupta385/openshift-node-backend/templates/readme.md

         * Click import YAML option and import "react-node-app.yaml" template and provide Git Repo, mongodb URL with username and password

         * Change Jenkins Quota limitation so it will start.
-Install NodeJS & HTML publisher plugin
+Install NodeJS add it into Global path with artillery installation

         * Replace REACT_APP_API_URL with DNS name of Node App route